Codiekitty.com

 And since you might be wondering, no, I don't believe Morrison's Klaus has anything to do with the Netflix movie about the postman who's basically Emperor Kuzco.

-The biggest problem I'm having with The Invisibles is, well, in my mind philosophy and themes should compliment a strong story, like a dash of A1 sauce on a steak.
+The biggest problem I'm having with The Invisibles is, well, in my mind philosophy and themes should enhance a strong story, like a dash of A1 sauce on a steak.
 The Invisibles is so heavy on Morrison's philosophy that reading it is like drinking A1 straight from the bottle.
 So I need a break from the madhouse that is Morrison's psyche before I even try to piece together what the hell is going on in it or The Filth, and I'm not that interested in reading Morrison's 2022 novel, Luda, unless a future chapter of Deltarune features magic drag queens.

 And honestly, my coverage of Zenith feels a little dry, which to my mind is a sign I'm getting burned out and need to take a break from this.
 If a Deltarune newsletter contains anything juicy I'll go ahead and add it, but whether or not this page sees another major update depends on if I recoup enough brain cells to tackle The Invisibles before Deltarune Chapters 3 and 4 release.